Avatars that I've used, in rough chronological order

 It's difficult to boil someone's personality down into a paragraph or two, but I would say in general, I am introverted, a perfectionist, analytical yet emotional, and tend to focus intensely on traditions and the past.
 I love music, games, writing, dance and art, among other things (though I like them all in different ways).
-I also self-type myself as an ISFJ and an Enneagram type two, if that means anything to you.
-I would say my primary Magic: The Gathering personality color is Green, with secondary colors being Blue and Red.
+Despite MBTI not being a one-size-fits-all solution for typing people's personalities, I identify fairly strongly as a stereotypical ISFJ in many ways.

 This is the 3rd incarnation of "DDRKirby(ISQ)'s Site o' Stuff", intended to be the central home base for info on everything that I do and links to my other sites and pages.
 It's also the first version that I've coded up myself, using html, css, and jquery!
 The site is currently hosted on Amazon S3, with domain name registration through Google Domains.